 For production scheduling, supermarkets with pull signals again are very simple.
 Each process supports its own supermarket on an as-needed basis only.
 There is no independent scheduling needed, the process simply responds to replenish the supermarket as it is drawn down.

 Future state design must include supermarkets for every process which cannot flow and must include not just the concept of kanbans but the number of kanbans needed by item and the targeted stock level.
 Beyond that, processes for continual review of targeted stock levels to “resize” the kanbans are needed.
 Kanban itself is not an inventory reduction strategy until it is tied with processes to review and reduce the number of kanbans needed.
-Our Areteium lean planning software can help you map out your value streams and lean manufacturing future state design – with supermarkets when needed.
+Our lean manufacturing software can help you map out your value streams and lean manufacturing future state design – with supermarkets when needed.

 Stay tuned for the next segment on this series about scheduling operations at one point.